jessamynsmith/django-getting-started/README.md

 >
 > $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 1. Familiarize yourself with a command line editor.
 Emacs and Vim are popular choices.
+If you find this too daunting, you can use the open command.
 > Emacs basics: http://mally.stanford.edu/~sr/computing/emacs.html
 >
 > Vim basics: http://vim.wikia.com/wiki/Tutorial